wenboteng/hub_inbox2sheet/README.md

 4. Deploy!

-### Scheduled Crawler (Cron Job) on Render
+### Scheduled Scraper (Cron Job) on Render

-To run the crawler on a schedule (e.g., daily), create a new Cron Job service in Render with the following settings:
+To run the scraper on a schedule (e.g., daily), create a new Cron Job service in Render with the following settings:

 - **Build Command:**
   ```bash